QueenieCplusplus/SSCP_Network/README.md

   (2) TELNET, Terminal Emulation Protocol

      it is without protection from encrpto, so it is recommend used with rLogin via SSH. see below!

+     Telnet is a command line protocol to give cmd access to another host, this is present in many UNIX OS, which combines with NFS and NIS.

   (3) rLogin, rsh, rcp